vmsilvamolina/vmsilvamolina.github.io/_posts/2020/2020-07-23-powershell-module-functions.md

   - Gallery
 ---

-I’ll take a look at some of the cmdlets that are included in this initial release of the new Azure Functions module for PowerShell.
+I'll take a look at some of the cmdlets that are included in this initial release of the new Azure Functions module for PowerShell.
 The detailed tasks on this post using the module include: deploy a new function app, modify some of the settings using the Update cmdlets, and then clean-up-the-house by deleting the resources at the end.

 Microsoft recently released on the PowerShell Gallery a module named `Az.Functions`, offering cmdlets to manage the Azure Functions service.
 According to the [PowerShell Gallery](https://www.powershellgallery.com/packages/Az.Functions/1.0.0), version 1.0.0 was released on the 19th of May (the last version is 1.0.1, released on the 23rd of June).